m3g/PDBTools.jl/docs/src/selections.md

        m_ALA
 73.09488999999999
 ```
-Which, in this simple example, results in the same as:
+This method produces the same result as the more concise approaches:

 ```julia-repl
 julia> sum(mass(at) for at in protein if resname(at) == "ALA" )
 73.09488999999999
 ```

-or
+Or, alternatively:

 ```julia-repl
 julia> sum(mass(res) for res in eachresidue(protein) if resname(res) == "ALA" )